optionalg/provision-aws-terraform/README.md

 Check these files and update config wherever the comment asks you to replace with your specific values (for example, to replace with your Integration names)
-* Specifications for the instances that will be launched in AWS can be found in group_vars/tomcat-servers.yml.
+* Specifications for the instances that will be launched in AWS can be found in `terraform.tf`.
 Update these, as appropriate.
 * Add the pipeline to your SPOG view in Shippable:
   * Select your subscription from the dropdown menu in upper left (three horizontal lines)